Pine Valley Mountain Wilderness, sign, May 2026

 Post

-(For above slider, click photo & caption will appear below) David did very thorough research for our one-month trek across Frank Church and Selway-Bitterroot Wilderness summer 2025 in Idaho and Montana, seeking cleared trails.
-The two vast wilderness areas once … Read More
+(Click slider photo to see caption) David did very thorough research for our one-month trek across Frank Church and Selway-Bitterroot Wilderness summer 2025 in Idaho and Montana, seeking cleared trails.
+The two vast wilderness areas once boasted more than 4000 … Read More

 Mount Wrightson Wilderness, Forest Service sign, March 2023